datalab-to/datalab-on-prem/README.md

 # Recommended GPUs

+## Marker

-We recommend running the container on one of these GPUs, in roughly this order:
+We recommend running Marker on one of these GPUs, in roughly this order:

 - H100
 - L40S
 - A10
 - T4

-# Tuning

-The container is tuned to work well on any of the above GPUs, but we're happy to provide recommendations for your particular workloads/constraints.

-Send us a note at [support@datalab.to](mailto:support@datalab.to).
+## Chandra Small

+For Chandra Small, we recommend two classes of GPUs, one at the 24GB VRAM tier and the other at the 80GB VRAM tier:

+- **24GB VRAM**: A10, L4
+- **80GB VRAM**: H100, A100

+You will get better performance out of GPUs at the 80GB VRAM tier.

+## Chandra

+For Chandra, we recommend running either an H100 or A100 with 80GB VRAM.